-The 2011-2012 Common Data Set (CDS) has been finalized and is now ready for use on the 2011-2012 college and university surveys conducted by participating publishers.
-It should be noted that all three of the participating CDS publishers ask many additional questions from colleges besides what is covered in the CDS.
+The 2014-2015 Common Data Set has been finalized and is ready for use on the 2014-2015 college and university statistical data collection surveys conducted by participating publishers.
+It should be noted that all three of the participating publishers (listed below) ask many additional questions of colleges beyond what is covered in the set.
 These additional data questions and profile information are used on each publisher's website and print products.

 The College Board